-Despite these affirmations of G-d’s closeness, mere mortals tend to relate to G-d’s presence differently, a result of our human limitations of time and place.
+Despite these affirmations of G-d’s closeness, mere mortals tend to relate to G-d’s presence differently, resulting from our human limitations of time and place.
+We are not supposed to feel the same on a Wednesday afternoon in the winter as we do on Yom Kippur, and we do not perceive G-d’s presence in Marlboro, New Jersey, to the same degree we do in Jerusalem.
 And that is the way it is meant to be.
-We are not supposed to feel the same on a Wednesday afternoon in the winter as we do on Yom Kippur, and we do not perceive G-d’s presence in Marlboro, New Jersey, to the same degree we do in Jerusalem.

 Inside the “Holy of Holies” was the ark, which contained the tablets given to Moshe by G-d Himself; a portion of the miraculous manna that fell from the sky to nourish the Jews in the desert; and the wondrous staff of Aaron (Moshe’s brother).